getzep/docs.getzep.com/docs/sdk/extractors.md

 ## Embedder Extractor

 The Embedder Extractor [embeds new messages](../deployment/embeddings.md) as they are persisted to the memory store.
+Summaries, when created, are also embedded.
 This makes them available for semantic vector search.
 By default, we use OpenAI's 1536-wide AdaV2 embeddings.

 ## Named Entity Recognizer (NER)

-The Entity Extractor extracts named entities from messages and stores them in the message metadata.
+The Entity Extractor extracts named entities from messages and summaries and stores them in the Message and Summary metadata, respectively.
 Zep uses state-of-the-art NLP toolkit, [spaCy](https://spacy.io/), with entity extraction running locally, with no need for LLM access.
 With the Entity Extractor, developers can:

 - Trigger the use of custom prompts or agent branching;
 - Annotate the chat history, enhancing the experience for users with links to additional information, services, or products.